Difference Between Trait Insights and Medical Predispositions

 This combined view supports smarter, proactive care.

-LifeCode’s Approach to Genetic Insights
+Lifecode’s Approach to Genetic Insights

-LifeCode focuses on predictive clarity, not fear-based reporting.
+Lifecode focuses on predictive clarity, not fear-based reporting.

-What makes LifeCode different
+What makes Lifecode different

 - Deep gene coverage across thousands of markers